Chalgrove Airfield

 Chalgrove Airfield is a former Second World War airfield in Oxfordshire, England.
 It is approximately 3 mi north-northeast of Benson in the heart of South Oxfordshire between Henley and Oxford; about 42 mi north-northwest of London.

 Opened in 1943, it was used by both the Royal Air Force and United States Army Air Forces.
 During the war, it was used primarily as a combat reconnaissance airfield.
 It was closed in late 1946.

 Today, the airfield is primarily used by the Martin-Baker company for testing ejection seats.
+It has been earmarked for housing.